 But stocking emergency food and supplies is like buying insurance: Your household may never face a devastating natural disaster or pandemic — but if it does, and you are unable to get to a store, knowing what to stock up on for emergencies may prove priceless.

-So, if you have been procrastinating — perhaps while watching the latest news on the coronavirus — it’s time to get on it.
+So, if you have been procrastinating, it’s time to get on it.
 Following are some pointers to help you jump-start the process of building an emergency stockpile storage for your home.

 If you’re getting ready for a possible evacuation, also check out “How to Prepare for an Emergency in 10 Steps.”